Neko12138/D1-Incremental-Game/README.md

 # CMPM 121 D1 Project

 This is the starting point for your CMPM 121 D1 project.
-The goal of this project is to create a simple web application using TypeScript, Vite, and modern web development practices.
-Students should make sure to remove _this_ content from their README.md file and replace it with their own project documentation.
+This README was written during the production process of steps 1-5.
+It will be updated as you progress.
+Players can now purchase the upgrade.